A Framework for Human-Reason-Aligned Trajectory Evaluation in Automated Vehicles: Methodology

-To ensure equitable agent influence and preserve MHC, we introduce an agent balance function \( B(\mathbf{w}, \mathbf{w}^*) \), which penalizes highly skewed weight configurations.
+To ensure equitable agent influence and preserve MHC, we introduce an agent balance function \( B(\mathbf{w}, \mathbf{w}^*) \), which penalizes highly skewed weight configurations:

 where \( \mathbf{w}^* \) is the ideal distribution, typically uniform (\( w^*_i = 1/n \)).
-The first term measures deviation from ideal via RMS error; the second ensures no agent is excluded (i.e., \( w_i > 0 \)).
-Together, they promote proportional fairness and representation.
-This addresses concerns in~\cite{calvert2021gaps,mecacci2020meaningful} about agent exclusion in autonomous systems.
+The first term measures deviation from the ideal via RMS error, while the second ensures no agent is excluded (i.e., \( w_i > 0 \)).
+Together, they promote proportional fairness and representation, addressing concerns in~\cite{calvert2021gaps,mecacci2020meaningful} about agent exclusion in autonomous systems.